-- Established the Transportation Benefit District (TBD) and TBD Fund. - Placed a measure on the November ballot for a 0.1% Sales Tax. - Produced an informational mailer for voters.
+- Established the Transportation Benefit District (TBD) and TBD Fund. - Voters approved a measure on the November ballot for a 0.1% Sales Tax. - Produced an informational mailer for voters.

-Continue progress on the City's Pavement Preservation Program.
+Continue progress on the City's Pavement Preservation Program and bike and pedestrian projects.

-The 2018 Budget includes one New Budget Item for Pavement Preservation.
+- The 2018 Budget includes one New Budget Item for Pavement Preservation. - An additional \$217,000 will be transferred in from the General Fund from City sales tax revenues.